 When 101 Strings, the Living Strings, and other easy listening string groups became commercial successes, Philips turned to Gregory, who learned the violin as his first instrument, for help.
 Gregory's "Cascading Strings" gave their U.S. counterparts a run for the money on the U.K. market, and outsold them by a wide margin in several lucrative international markets such as Japan.
 He later reprised his talent for strings with the popular (in the U.K., at least) Moods Orchestral series.

-Not long after that, perhaps inspired by Herb Alpert and the Tijuana Brass and the Baja Marimba Band, Philips transformed Gregory into "Chaquito," a wild and crazy Latin bandleader.
-The Chaquito albums are very good, in fact, much better than the majority of the Ti-Wannabes
+Not long after that, Philips transformed Gregory into "Chaquito," a wild and crazy Latin bandleader.
+The Chaquito albums are very good, in fact, much better than most non-Latino Lation albums.

 Search for Records and CDs